42-AI/Python-Bootcamp-Corrections/correction_04.md

 a dictionary of dictionaries giving the number and type of medals for each year during which the participant won medals.

-## Error managment'
-No specific error management is expected, but the function should not crash or leave in an unexpected way.

-Thus test 'howManyMedals':
-- by giving a non expected type argument for data or participant parameter
-- by giving a empty pandas.DataFrame for data parameter
-- by giving a random string for the participant
-- by giving a parameter different than a string.

 ## Basic tests'
 Verify the results of the following cases:
 - "howManyMedals(data, 'Gary Abraham')",